 With Borland unsure about its investments in development tools, later versions like Delphi 2007, were produced by CodeGear, a subsidiary of the main company.
-This subsidiary (or business unit) was later sold to Embarcadero Technologies, the current owner of the Delphi and C++Builder product lines (including the combined RAD Studio offerings).
+This subsidiary (or business unit) was later sold to Embarcadero Technologies.
 After that release, the company re-focused on growing and extending the Object Pascal language, adding long-awaited features like Unicode support (in Delphi 2009), generics, anonymous methods or closures, extended runtime type information or reflection, and many other significant language features (mostly covered in Part III of this book).

-At the same time, along side the Win32 compiler the company introduced a Win64 compiler (in Delphi XE2) and a Mac OS X compiler, getting back to a multi-platform strategy after the attempt done earlier on Linux with the short-lived Kylix product.
+At the same time, alongside the Win32 compiler the company introduced a Win64 compiler (in Delphi XE2) and a macOS compiler, getting back to a multi-platform strategy after the attempt done earlier on Linux with the short-lived Kylix product.
 This time however the idea was to have a single Windows development environment and cross-compile to other platforms.
 The Mac support was only the beginning of the company's multi-device strategy, embracing desktop and mobile platforms, like iOS and Android.
+This strategy was made possible by the adoption of a new GUI framework, called FireMonkey.